 Gift Cards and Other Untraceable Payment Methods

-According to the American Association of Retired Persons (AARP), “… thieves go to stores and surreptitiously scratch off the film strip on the back to get the PIN, which they cover back up with easy-to-obtain replacement stickers… The crook can then spend or transfer the money on the card or cash it in before the buyer or gift recipient has a chance to use it.”
+Thieves go to stores and surreptitiously scratch off the film strip on the back of the gift card to get the PIN, which they cover back up with easy-to-obtain replacement stickers… The crook can then spend it before the buyer or gift recipient can use it.
 For more about Untraceable Payment Methods...

 ...man repairing roof CC

 Home improvement scams target homeowners by offering services such as repairs, renovations, or upgrades at attractive prices.
 Scammers may use substandard materials, provide poor-quality workmanship, or disappear after receiving payment upfront, leaving homeowners with unfinished or shoddy work.
-Home improvement scams not only result in financial losses but also compromise the safety and integrity of the home.
 For more about Home improvement scams ...

 man-behind-a-mask